JeanLeK/sequence-rnn-py/README.md

 - **Samples per epoch** and **Batches per epoch**: how many samples or batches considered per epoch.
 Based on some of my experiments: (i) the more #samples there are, the higher the accuracy can reach at the stable stage and the less the loss can be at the stable stage; (ii) the more #batches (integer ratio of #sample/batch_size) there are, the higher the accuracy can reach at table stage and the less the loss can be at stable stage and the less iterations it will take to reach the same loss/accuracy value.

-- **Sentence Length**:
+- **Sentence Length**: according to [char-rnn](https://github.com/karpathy/char-rnn):
- > the length of each data stream, which is also the limit at which the gradients can propagate backwards in time.
+ > The length of each data stream, which is also the limit at which the gradients can propagate backwards in time.
 For example, if seq_length is 20, then the gradient signal will never backpropagate more than 20 time steps, and the model might not find dependencies longer than this length in number of characters.

  This is actually the limitation of the model's long term memory.